 A further 26 swimmers will be added to the team in June when the International Paralympic Committee meet to finalise the squad.

-The Paralympic Games begin with the opening ceremony on August 29th and will feature 20 different sports so if you've got tickets to the event you should look to book central London hotels as soon as you can.
+The Paralympic Games begin with the opening ceremony on August 29th and will feature 20 different sports so if you’ve got tickets to the event you should look to book Luxury Hotels London as soon as you can.

 The closing weekend of the Games also coincides with the popular Mayor’s Thames Festival on September 8th and there are plans for a spectacular fireworks display to celebrate London’s role as Olympic hosts.